The News Quiz: Ep 8. Musk and Trump Break Up

 extend the white cliffs of Dover around the entire coastline

-It's also pretty unfair of Kier Starmer to just come up with all these pledges of like, we're going to have submarines and we're going to have tanks and we're going to have new missiles.
+of the UK.
+It's also pretty unfair of Kirst Starmer to just come up with all these pledges of like, we're going to have submarines and we're going to have tanks and we're going to have new missiles.

-School leavers are going to be offered what to give them a flavour of life in the armed forces.
+school leavers are gonna be offered what to give them a flavour of life in the armored forces low pay

 Which one's the carrot?